timbeaudet/knowledge_base/software/adobe_premiere.md

 **Syncronizing Audio with Video Clip**

-When the frame drops do not have enoughy precision to work you can Right-click on the time-ruler at the top of the time lines and choose "Show Audio Time Units" which will allow more precision to drag the audio to.
+When the frame drops do not have enough precision to work with you can Right-click on the time-ruler at the top of the timeline and choose "Show Audio Time Units" which will allow dragging the audio around with more precision.

 **Resizing the image**